 A book for children aged 8 years or older that explores a child’s perspective on the refugee crisis, this story highlights the importance of friendship and kindness — two themes perfect for the first days of school and all year through.

-A book that focuses on reminding children to be kind and how important it is to be kind.
+This sweet book focuses on reminding children to be kind and how important it is to be kind.

-Why not ask students to write about all the ways they can “stick with kindness” this school year with a kindness activity perfect for prep through year 2 students?
-This simple template is one year 2 teacher Miss March told us opened up “great discussions” in her classroom, and it’s sure to d the same in yours!
-Print the kindness activity template here.
+Why not ask students to write about all the ways they can ‘stick with kindness’ this school year with a kindness activity perfect for prep through year 2 students?
+This simple template is one year 2 teacher Miss March told us opened up ‘great discussions’ in her classroom, and it’s sure to do the same in yours!

 This is a delightful book to teach young children how to experience the joy of giving and receiving.
-It introduces the concept of the invisible bucket.
+It introduces the concept of the invisible bucket and highlights the importance of filling others ‘buckets’ with love and kindness, as well as your own.

 This beautiful tale teaches children the idea that fighting is not the best alternative and that an enemy can become a friend.
-It makes a great set-up to talk about conflict resolution.
-Get started with our free template!
+It makes a great setup to talk about conflict resolution.

-This book teaches young readers a valuable lesson about giving, sharing, and caring using the visual of a bucket that is filled up.
+This highly recommended book for reading on the first day of school comes from Carol McCloud, the creator of the ‘bucket filler’ concept for finding and creating happiness.
+McCloud teaches young readers a valuable lesson about giving, sharing and caring using the visual of a bucket that is filled up.
 It’s a great way to help students visualise something that is not tangible and can be hard for little ones to understand.

 The first day of school is a good time to let students know that your classroom is a safe space where all students will be cherished and respected.
 Explore themes of diversity and acceptance with some of these books chosen by our teacher team as must-reads for our back-to-school booklist.